guhrodrrigues/luxe/README.md

 ### Future plans

-I was very excited to develop this project, it's a great satisfaction to be creating it, I intend to continue and add more and more components and make web development easier.
+I've been very enthusiastic about developing this project, it's a great pleasure to be creating it.
+My desire is to build polished and sophisticated components, thus facilitating web development.

 ### License